abubakarm94/Link-Alias/readme.md

 # Link Alias Script

-> xxx: The goal of this script of the ease the process of creating permanent aliasis in Linux based computers
+> xxx: The goal of this script is to ease the process of creating permanent aliases on Linux based computers

 > xxx: Before ['linkalias.sh'] if you wanted to create a permanent alias you had to open the ['.bashrc'] file in the root of your system and manually type the alias there